pwittchen/ydocker/README.md

 ./ydocker -b
 ```

-Provide your credentials and wait for a while while container is being created.
+Provide your credentials and wait while container is being created.
 It may take about 30 minutes or more.

 When it's done, run the server with the following command: